MJfadeaway/DAS-2/README.md

 # Motivation
 Surrogate modeling is of great practical significance for parametric differential equation systems.
 In contrast to classical numerical methods, using physics-informed deep learning-based methods to construct simulators for such systems is a promising direction due to its potential to handle high dimensionality, which requires minimizing a loss over a training set of random samples.
 However, the random samples introduce statistical errors, which may become the dominant errors for the approximation of low-regularity and high-dimensional problems.

+Choosing a proper set of collocation points is crucial for solving low-regularity problems.
+Adaptive sampling is needed.

 # Train